May 2 - 3 , Site: 1

 My journey has been circuitous: a childhood love of fabric and sewing; a Master’s Degree in Russian History; over 15 years in magazine publishing.
 My introduction to antique jewelry led to studies in gemology and metalsmithing – and the discovery that my true passion is working with the metal itself.
 I learned that metal can be worked like fiber, that sheet and wire can be woven.
 Most exciting was my realization that structurally sound 3-dimensional forms can be fashioned from the metal “fabric” I make.

-I work directly with the metal, making bobbin lace with stainless steel and phosphor bronze wire by hand, working flat and straight, off-loom.
+Working directly with the metal, I make bobbin lace with stainless steel and phosphor bronze wire by hand, working flat and straight, off-loom.
 I then curve, loop, twist, interweave and sew my flat “fabric” into a 3-dimensional form.
-Within this tapestry of process, material and form, I play with line and pattern, density and texture, and volume and scale.